thoxsun/GaBEG/README.md

 -  radial velocity  (gaiaRadV elSelection.py)
 -  parallax         (gaiaP arallaxSelection.py)

+Note however, that one does not need to change file-paths and names if single parameter selection modules are used in above order!

 For **cluster member selection**, one most use the adjoined modules

 1) angular position (GAIA_query_circle.py)